lululxvi/deepxde/docs/demos/lorenz.inverse.rst

 Implementation
 --------------

-This description goes through the implementation of a solver for the above described Lorenz system step-by-step.
+This description goes through the implementation of a solver for the above Lorenz system step-by-step.

 First, the DeepXDE and NumPy (``np``) modules are imported: